kkirchheim/pytorch-ood/paper/paper.md

 Several tools for OOD detection exist, many of which were released after `pytorch-ood`.
 Frameworks such as OpenOOD [@yang2022openood] emphasize standardized benchmark pipelines, enabling consistent large-scale evaluation across datasets and methods.
 Other tools, such as FrOODo [@stieber2022froodo], focus on specific application domains, for example medical imaging.

 `pytorch-ood` targets a complementary use case.
 Rather than prescribing a fixed evaluation pipeline or domain, it provides a flexible, PyTorch-native layer for composing detectors, models, datasets, and benchmarks under a unified interface.
-This design is motivated by the observation that exploratory research often requires fine-grained control experimental details, access to intermediate neural representations, and varying training objectives, which can be difficult to achieve within fixed benchmark frameworks.
+This design is motivated by the observation that exploratory research often requires fine-grained control over experimental details, access to intermediate neural representations, and varying training objectives, which can be difficult to achieve within fixed benchmark frameworks.

-As a result, `pytorch-ood` is particularly well suited for baseline construction, ablation studies, and the rapid integration of new methods.
+As a result, `pytorch-ood` is particularly well-suited for baseline construction, ablation studies, and the rapid integration of new methods.
 It is therefore best understood as complementary to benchmark-centric frameworks, prioritizing modularity, reuse, and controlled experimentation.